 5. Why credit life insurance might be for you

-Exclusion issues are circumvented.
+- Exclusions rarely happen.
 Coverage exclusions on standard life insurance policies can be extensive.
-With credit life insurance, though, exclusions rarely happen.

-Anyone can be insured.
-If you’re unable to get conventional coverage for any reason, a credit life insurance policy may be for you.
+- Anyone can be insured.
+If you’re unable to get conventional coverage for any reason, this policy may be for you.

 Visit our website to learn more about your insurance options from DCU.